If you were wondering how I come up with recipes, here’s a little window into how it happens…

 Today I was on the eliptical at the gym reading the March issue of Coastal Living.

-Maui.
+Looking at those gorgeous glossy images I started thinking about how I’m craving a trip back to Maui.
 And that got me thinking about pineapples.
 And then I started thinking about Mojitos.
 And there Pineapple Mojito Tilapia was conceived.
 On the eliptical.
 Thank you Coastal Living Magazine.

 The great thing about this recipe is that it’s almost mandatory you make yourself a pineapple mojito while you are cooking your fish.
 I can’t remember where these mermaid thingies came from, but I love them.
 Mom, where did you get them?
 Please leave a comment, Dear Mummy, because everyone is counting on you for their future happy hour success.